Proven-Paradox/shaper-system/Handbook.md

 Abilities are described in more detail in [Chapter 4](#chapter-4-abilities) and listed individually in [Chapter 5](#chapter-5-list-of-abilities).

-> In XU's game, they ended up the sturdiest character in the party.
+> In XU-808's game, they ended up the sturdiest character in the party.
 They decide to focus on this, taking Abilities like Guard and Protector's Presence to defend their allies during combat.
 >
 > Meanwhile in Marona's game, there is another player who intentionally and actively built their character to be the party's defender, leaving Marona room to focus on offense.
 She takes the Ward Ability, giving her something useful to do with her Minor Action as well as an additional element to use with Elemental Dart.
 She also takes the Elemental Blast Ability to deal with crowds.